EXCLUSIVE-Citigroup starts layoff talks after management overhaul -sources

 The bank is still dealing with a 2020 consent order by regulators demanding it fix several "longstanding deficiencies" in its internal controls.

-"Simplifying the organization will also advance the execution of Citi's transformation, the firm's top priority," the company said in a statement on Wednesday.
+"Simplifying the organization will also advance the execution of Citi's transformation, the firm's top priority," the company said on Wednesday.

-Citigroup has invested heavily in recent years in technology systems to increase risk controls and compliance to address the consent order, one of the sources said.
-But the company still employs many people with overlapping functions and redundant technology systems, one of the sources said.
+Citigroup has invested heavily in technology systems in recent years to increase risk controls and compliance to address the consent order, one of the sources said.
+But the company still employs many people with overlapping functions and redundant technology systems, another of the sources said.

 While the scale of the job cuts is still unclear, Fraser told staff in a memo Wednesday that the departures would enable producers and dealmakers to focus their time on clients and driving results.